The mgmt translator for puppet catalogs was truly created from the bottom

 After all, a Puppet class is not a resource.

-Another Ruby mystery, another opportunity to exploit the analytical power of pry
+Another Ruby mystery, another opportunity to exploit the analytical power of pry.

-Use the same invocation as earlier, and cd
+Use the same invocation as earlier, and cd down into the RelationshipGraph object.

-To get more information about a specific edge, you can cd
+To get more information about a specific edge, you can cd right into that now:

 [4] pry(#<Puppet::Graph::RelationshipGraph>):2> edges[1]